spanezz/intervallo/README.md

 The images are captioned with their file name, without extension.
 You may want to rename the image files to have nice descriptive names.

+Alternatively, you can create a `foo.jpg.txt` file for a `foo.jpg` image, so you can have multiline captions.

 For some audio to use, you can try <https://archive.org/details/IntervalloRai-Paradisi>

 ## Examples